Metropolitan Borough of Oldham: Council

 For the first 12 years after the county was created in 1974, the borough had a two-tier system of local government, and so Oldham Council shared power with the Greater Manchester County Council.
 The Greater Manchester County Council, a strategic authority running regional services such as transport, strategic planning, emergency services and waste disposal, comprised 106 members drawn from the ten metropolitan boroughs of Greater Manchester.
 However, in 1986, along with the five other metropolitan county councils and the Greater London Council, the Greater Manchester County Council was abolished, and most of its powers were devolved to the boroughs.
 Since 1986, Oldham Council has effectively been a unitary authority that serves as the sole executive, deliberative and legislative body responsible for setting local policy, and allocating budget.
 Its duties also include setting levels of council tax, monitoring the health service in the borough, providing social care, and providing funding for schools.
-The borough's centre of administration is Oldham Civic Centre.
+The borough's centre of administration was Oldham Civic Centre..
+In 2025 the council chambers and executive was moved to the former Grade II Oldham Library on union st and much of the council services were moved to the upper floors of the Spindles shopping centre after the council bought it for £9.5m in October 2020.
+The former council chamber, Queen Elizabeth hall and office buildings are to be demolished in 2026 and housing built on the land.
+The Civic centre tower will remain.